 “In most cases, the young, first-time homebuyer will sell their first home after a few years and upgrade to a larger house,” said Hamilton.
-“This means that they need to have immediate appreciation of their ‘starter’ home from the first mortgage payment.
+“This means that they need to have an immediate appreciation of their ‘starter’ home from the first mortgage payment.
 This is possible with brick construction.”

-“Given that today a millennial is spending an average of six years in their first home,” Cox said, “brick is the perfect exterior for maximum resale without the need for update, repair or repaint.
+“Given that today a millennial is spending an average of six years in their first home,” Cox said, “brick is the perfect exterior for maximum resale without the need for an update, repair or repaint.
 A brick exterior provides the ultimate in durability for today’s starter home buyer.
-They are confident in the hard fired brick investment appearing just as bright and new as the day they purchased their home.”
+They are confident in the brick investment appearing just as bright and new as the day they purchased their home.”

-Why Brick is the Right Decision for a Millennial Buyer
+Why Brick Is the Right Decision for a Millennial Buyer